thecarlo/battleship/README.md

 ## Quick Walkthrough of the Application Structure

-The application now consists of the following projects:
+The application consists of the following projects:
 1) Battleship.Core project
     * This project houses the logic, interfaces and entities